 CSP targets funding to:

 Farmers and ranchers anywhere in the country can apply for CSP funding every year at any time of the year.
 Enrollment is competitive and, typically once each year, NRCS will rank applications and develop contracts with those farmers and ranchers who have the highest-ranking applications until funding for that ranking period is exhausted.
 If you submit an application after that year’s cutoff, NRCS will keep your application and consider it in the next round.
-The 2018 Farm Bill changed CSP from an acreage based program to a dollar based program, providing between $700 million and $1 billion in additional funding for new CSP enrollment each year, on top of the 60 million acres already enrolled under the previous farm bill.
+The 2018 Farm Bill changed CSP from an acreage based program to a dollar based program, providing between $700 million and $1 billion in additional funding for new CSP enrollment each year, on top of the 70 million acres currently enrolled under previous farm bills.

 Payments – CSP pays producers to improve, maintain, and actively manage conservation activities in place at the time of application and to adopt new conservation activities during the life of the five-year contract.
 Payment amounts are determined by multiple factors, including the costs incurred (for planning, design, materials, installation, labor, management, maintenance or training), income forgone, and expected conservation benefits.
 Additional factors include the:

 Payments are capped at $40,000 per year, or $200,000 over the life of the 5-year contract.
 In changing CSP from an acreage based to a dollar based program, the 2018 Farm Bill also eliminated the average payment rate of $18 per acre, while providing direction on how to fund the most effective and beneficial conservation activities.
 Payment amounts vary greatly, from lower-cost rangeland improvement contracts to mid-range pasture contracts to higher-range cropland contracts.
 Since 2016, all CSP contracts have a minimum annual payment of $1,500, should their otherwise assigned payment amount be less than that.
 Annual payments are made after October 1 every year.